-1. I don’t use Japanese, I study it – because of this I can pass tests but I’m not as good as translating as a friend of mine who’s (according to JLPT) a lower level than me.
+1. I don’t use Japanese, I study it.
+Because of this I can pass tests but I’m not as good as translating or speaking.

 2. My goals have been to pass the JLPT N1 and get a job using Japanese.

 In recent years my Japanese study has stagnated.
 I had the goal of passing the JLPT N1 in December 2013 after passing the N2 in July that year thanks to 6 months intensive study in Fukuoka.
 This didn’t go to plan because I expected I would be leaving the country before then to move to Japan.
 My job didn’t work out the way I expected though.
 I basically kept putting off Japanese studying because I was working as a translator and thought I would be leaving the country.